SuyashFowdar/bike-shooter/README.md

 - First input your name in the textbox that appears in the middle of the screen.
 - Then press start.
 - Move your hand by using arrow buttons from your keyboard.
-- Press spacebar to shoot.
+- Press the spacebar to shoot.
 - Make sure to neither let 5 bikers leave alive nor let anyone shoot you.
 - Try to shoot as much as biker possible to get the highest score.